Categories

 • Make a bunch at once and freeze.
 I do this every year when the cream is at its richest from cows grazing all summer long.
 Making cultured butter is greasy business; I like to make a lot when I do.

-• Don’t cook cultured butter because it has a lot of live beneficial bacteria (probiotics) inside.
-Heat kills good flora!
+• Don’t cook cultured butter because it has live beneficial bacteria (probiotics) inside.
+Heat kills/destroys good flora.

 • Butter and other fats (duck fat, pumpkin seed oil, coconut oil) are great for teeth, joints, and bones.
 Fat carries nutrients from food you eat into your cells.